SearchWP Blog

 When you’ve finished managing your search sources, press Done.

-Now let’s help your visitors find the posts they want faster.
+For example, let’s help your visitors find the posts they want faster.

 To let your visitors find the posts they’re looking for faster, we’ll add new attributes to this list.